SatoMichi/SE_CW_Bike_Rental_System/README.md

 Personally I feel like we can remove searchBike() form Quote class and implement that process in the getQuote() in Customer class.
 And use Quote class just for Wrapper Class of Bike.

-If you feel like same, we can change these part of our plan.
+If you feel like same, we can change these part.

 **11/22:Min**